Naftali Bennett: Bennett 2026

 In September 2024, a report from Hevrat HaHadashot indicated that Bennett would return to politics.
 A report by the Israeli Public Broadcasting Corporation from later that month confirmed that he plans to return to politics.
 Bennett registered a new political party in April 2025 under the name Bennett 2026, but has not determined whether he will run in the next Knesset election.

 According to party registration paperwork filed by Bennett 2026 with the Israeli Corporations Authority, the party plans to "restore security to Israel, and restore the people’s trust in Israel’s ability to defend its borders and the interior of the country while implementing an active security concept."
 The founders of the party include Bennett, "his wife, Gilat", former member of the Communications Ministry Liran Avissar Ben-Horin, former Strauss Group executive Gadi Lesin and Bruria Naim Erman, who is the founder of a PR firm.
 The founding members also include Giora Levi, who was Bennett’s commander while he served in the Sayeret Matkal unit, as well as Ofer Ogash, who previously ran for the Knesset as part of Bennett’s previous party and former Target Market executive Nir Novak.

 According to a report by Channel 12, Bennett is expected to retain close control of the party; he will manage the Knesset faction and will remain party leader until 2034.
 In addition, he will be the only person in the party to select candidates for the party's electoral list, will have the sole ability to choose government ministers, and will control the selection of Knesset committee members.
 This is in contrast to the thirty-sixth government of Israel, where numerous members of his party defected from his government and ultimately brought about its collapse.

 Bennett stated at a Kfar Saba conference on 4 September that he would head a centrist slate of candidates in the next election, potentially including Gadi Eisenkot (Yashar) and Avigdor Lieberman (Yisrael Beiteinu), and plans to create a Zionist unity government, which would pursue the creation of an Israeli constitution, and would impose term limits for prime ministers.
 On 11 November 2025, during a talk at Yeshiva University, Bennett announced that he intends to run for prime minister for the upcoming election.

+He disclosed his plans further in a February 2026 event for olim in Tel Aviv (which was conducted in English), stating that if he were elected, his government would, on the first day, initiate a state commission of inquiry over the 7 October attacks and would also work on canceling a draft law for Haredim that is currently being pursued by the Netanyahu government.

+Together

+On 26 April 2026, Bennett and Yair Lapid announced in a joint press conference that their parties would run jointly as part of a new political alliance, Together, which will be led by Bennett.